Sporks is a column by Gordon alum bryan parys '04 and has been featured in STILLPOINT since 2006.

 Installation #5: Do You Suffer from IBS?

 Lately I've noticed that junk email has come out of its bawdy adolescence and moved into a verbose young adulthood.
 When I was at Gordon the messages that popped in were short and direct, causing me to quickly delete them, then look over each shoulder to make sure no one in the Jenks kiosks was around to "get the wrong idea."
-I figured at any moment June Bodoni, director of the Center for Educational Technologies (CET), would send her cronies swarming out of the helpdesk to lead me away.
+I figured at any moment June Bodoni, director of the Center for Technology Services (CET), would send her cronies swarming out of the helpdesk to lead me away.
 It was a nerve-wracking time; I was trying to hide a dark secret I didn't actually have.

 Installation #3: What Would Dorothy Do?